Aptivi/NitrocidKS/DocGen/wiki/utilities/KSJsonifyLocales.md

 - add them to the list of language files,
 - read both the English and the target language lines,
 - save them to JSON, and
-- save them to Translations/Done or (optionally) ../../Resources, assuming that the executable is found one level above the Kernel Simulator source folder
+- save them to Translations/Done or (optionally) ../../Resources, assuming that the executable is found one level above the Nitrocid KS source folder

 #### What else can it do?